Toronto: Topography

 The other major geographical feature of Toronto is its escarpments.
 During the last ice age, the lower part of Toronto was beneath Glacial Lake Iroquois.
 Today, a series of escarpments mark the lake's former boundary, known as the "Iroquois Shoreline".
-The escarpments are most prominent from Victoria Park Avenue to the mouth of Highland Creek where they form the Scarborough Bluffs.
+The escarpments are most prominent from Victoria Park Avenue to the mouth of Highland Creek, where they form the Scarborough Bluffs.
 Other observable sections include the area near St. Clair Avenue West between Bathurst Street and the Don River, and north of Davenport Road from Caledonia to Spadina Road; the Casa Loma grounds sit above this escarpment.

-The geography of the lakeshore is greatly changed since the first settlement of Toronto.
-Much of the land on the north shore of the harbour is landfill, filled in during the late 19th century.
+The geography of the lakeshore has dramatically changed since the first settlement of Toronto.
+Much of the land on the harbour's north shore is landfill, filled in during the late 19th century.
 Until then, the lakefront docks (then known as wharves) were set back farther inland than today.
-Much of the adjacent Port Lands on the east side of the harbour was a wetland filled in early in the 20th century.
+Much of the adjacent Port Lands on the harbour's east side was a wetland filled in early in the 20th century.
 The shoreline from the harbour west to the Humber River has been extended into the lake.
 Further west, landfill has been used to create extensions of land such as Humber Bay Park.

 The Toronto Islands were a natural peninsula until a storm in 1858 severed their connection to the mainland, creating a channel to the harbour.
 The peninsula was formed by longshore drift taking the sediments deposited along the Scarborough Bluffs shore and transporting them to the Islands area.

 The other source of sediment for the Port Lands wetland and the peninsula was the deposition of the Don River, which carved a wide valley through the sedimentary land of Toronto and deposited it in the shallow harbour.
 The harbour and the channel of the Don River have been dredged numerous times for shipping.
 The lower section of the Don River was straightened and channelled in the 19th century.
 The former mouth drained into a wetland; today, the Don River drains into the harbour through a concrete waterway, the Keating Channel.
-To mitigate flooding in the area, as well as to create parkland, a second more natural mouth is being built to the south during the early 2020s, thereby creating Villiers Island.
+To mitigate flooding in the area, as well as to create parkland, a second more natural mouth was built to the south during the first half of the 2020s, thereby creating a new island, Ookwemin Minising.